xuankimtran/docs-1/pages/katalon-studio/docs/katalon_mobile_recorder_introduction.md

 **Available Actions** contains multiple buttons representing Mobile actions that can be performed on the AUT.
 There are two types of Mobile actions, including object action and application action.

-* Object action: an action requiring you to select an object on **Device View** or **All Objects** to perform the action.
-Select an object and you can see which actions are enbled for that object.
+* Object action: Object actions require you to select an object on **Device View** or **All Objects** to perform the action.
+Select an object, and you can see which actions are enabled for that object.
-* Application action: an action for interacting with the application.
-When you don't select any object, application actions are enabled for your usage.
+* Application action: application actions do not require a selected object to perform.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/record-mobile-utility/possible-actions.png" width=367>